Flyrik/Flyrik/README.md

 # Hi 👋 my name is Florian
-## Future developer in extended reality
+## Future developer in extended reality and AI

-💻 Passionate about development, I have explored programming languages such as C, Java, and Python, as well as HTML and CSS.
+💻 Passionate about development, I have explored programming languages such as C, Java, and Python, as well as Unity.
 Through various enriching internships, I discovered my strong passion for 3D technologies and artificial intelligence (AI) — two fields that allow me to combine creativity and technical innovation.

 🚀 As I ventured into the fascinating world of 3D, I gained experience with tools like Blender, Unity, and Unreal Engine, and began developing AR (Augmented Reality) and VR (Virtual Reality) projects using Unity.
 In parallel, I have explored the potential of AI to enhance interactivity, realism, and automation in digital environments.